matitalatina/mn-blog-en/src/content/store-secrets-in-public-repositories.md

 So good so far...
 But if you clone the repository elsewhere, you will download the encrypted files.
 So how can we decrypt the files again?
 To answer this question we need to reveal some magic. `git-crypt` decrypt files using a symmetric key.

-During the initialization with `git-crypt init`, it created the simmetric key and he put it in `<YOUR_REPO_PATH>/.git-crypt/keys/default`.
+During the initialization with `git-crypt init`, it created the symmetric key and he put it in `<YOUR_REPO_PATH>/.git-crypt/keys/default`.
 You can easily export it with this command

 ```bash